A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 • Alcoholic beverages in containers over one gallon

 You can set these aside in a designated room during your packing and make it clear to the movers not to pack them.
-To make it even clearer, you can add a sign labeling them as “do not pack.”
+To make it even clearer, you can add a sign labeled “do not pack.”

 What Items to Handcarry?